Top

 Wang: RCT 55 mild/moderate patients in China, showing shorter hospitalization with sodium bicarbonate nasal irrigation and oral rinsing.
 Oral rinse with 5% sodium bicarbonate solution three times daily.
 Nasal irrigation two times with the solution entering through one nostril and exiting from the other.
 30–40mL of solution was used every time and irrigation was performed for at least 30s.
 Details of randomization are not provided.

 We extracted effect sizes and associated data from all studies.
 If studies report multiple kinds of effects then the most serious outcome is used in pooled analysis, while other outcomes are included in the outcome specific analyses.
 For example, if effects for mortality and cases are both reported, the effect for mortality is used, this may be different to the effect that a study focused on.
-If symptomatic results are reported at multiple times, we used the latest time, for example if mortality results are provided at 14 days and 28 days, the results at 28 days are used.
+If symptomatic results are reported at multiple times, we used the latest time, for example if mortality results are provided at 14 days and 28 days, the results at 28 days have preference.
 Mortality alone is preferred over combined outcomes.
-Outcomes with zero events in both arms were not used (the next most serious outcome is used — no studies were excluded).
+Outcomes with zero events in both arms are not used, the next most serious outcome with one or more events is used.
 For example, in low-risk populations with no mortality, a reduction in mortality with treatment is not possible, however a reduction in hospitalization, for example, is still valuable.
-Clinical outcome is considered more important than PCR testing status.
-When basically all patients recover in both treatment and control groups, preference for viral clearance and recovery is given to results mid-recovery where available (after most or all patients have recovered there is no room for an effective treatment to do better).
+Clinical outcomes are considered more important than viral test status.
+When basically all patients recover in both treatment and control groups, preference for viral clearance and recovery is given to results mid-recovery where available.
+After most or all patients have recovered there is little or no room for an effective treatment to do better, however faster recovery is valuable.
 If only individual symptom data is available, the most serious symptom has priority, for example difficulty breathing or low SpO2 is more important than cough.
-When results provide an odds ratio, we computed the relative risk when possible, or converted to a relative risk according to Zhang.
+When results provide an odds ratio, we compute the relative risk when possible, or convert to a relative risk according to Zhang.
 Reported confidence intervals and p-values were used when available, using adjusted values when provided.
-If multiple types of adjustments are reported including propensity score matching (PSM), the PSM results are used.
-Adjusted primary outcome results have preference over unadjusted results for a more serious outcome when the adjustments significantly alter results.
+If multiple types of adjustments are reported propensity score matching and multivariable regression has preference over propensity score matching or weighting, which has preference over multivariable regression.
+Adjusted results have preference over unadjusted results for a more serious outcome when the adjustments significantly alter results.
 When needed, conversion between reported p-values and confidence intervals followed Altman, Altman (B), and Fisher's exact test was used to calculate p-values for event data.
 If continuity correction for zero values is required, we use the reciprocal of the opposite arm with the sum of the correction factors equal to 1 Sweeting.
 Results are expressed with RR < 1.0 favoring treatment, and using the risk of a negative outcome when applicable (for example, the risk of death rather than the risk of survival).
 If studies only report relative continuous values such as relative times, the ratio of the time for the treatment group versus the time for the control group is used.
-Calculations are done in Python (3.11.4) with scipy (1.11.1), pythonmeta (1.26), numpy (1.25.0), statsmodels (0.14.0), and plotly (5.15.0).
+Calculations are done in Python (3.12.2) with scipy (1.12.0), pythonmeta (1.26), numpy (1.26.4), statsmodels (0.14.1), and plotly (5.20.0).

 Forest plots are computed using PythonMeta Deng with the DerSimonian and Laird random effects model (the fixed effect assumption is not plausible in this case) and inverse variance weighting.
+Results are presented with 95% confidence intervals.
+Heterogeneity among studies was assessed using the I2 statistic.
 Mixed-effects meta-regression results are computed with R (4.1.2) using the metafor (3.0-2) and rms (6.2-0) packages, and using the most serious sufficiently powered outcome.
+For all statistical tests, a p-value less than 0.05 was considered statistically significant.
+Grobid 0.8.0 is used to parse PDF documents.

 We have classified studies as early treatment if most patients are not already at a severe stage at the time of treatment (for example based on oxygen status or lung involvement), and treatment started within 5 days of the onset of symptoms.
 If studies contain a mix of early treatment and late treatment patients, we consider the treatment time of patients contributing most to the events (for example, consider a study where most patients are treated early but late treatment patients are included, and all mortality events were observed with late treatment patients).
 We note that a shorter time may be preferable.
 Antivirals are typically only considered effective when used within a shorter timeframe, for example 0-36 or 0-48 hours for oseltamivir, with longer delays not being effective McLean, Treanor.